ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     end
     ```

 7. The above is followed directly by another function, `EnableScoping(player)`.
-This turns on the aiming!
+This turns on the aiming.

     Again, beneath the above code, type: